 First stop: Callaghan Vineyards.
 Lisa Callaghan (right) poured the wine and described the characteristics of each.
 Here the group received their wine glasses that they would take with them to the other wineries.
 On a pleasant Sunday in July, our group of 5 intrepid adventurers set out from Tucson about …Continue reading

 Jim Gressinger, publisher of Southern Arizona Guide, will lead 3 guided tours this month.
 Bisbee Overnight Tour: Thursday May 21st and Friday May 22nd.
 On our way to historic Bisbee, we’ll check out a couple of interesting ghost towns.
 On Thursday PM, we’ll take a guided tour of Old Town …Continue reading

-Sonoita Wine Tasting Tour and Tucson History & Libation Walking Tour Schedule Fall 2017 – April 2018 All Dates, Times, Routes, & Rates are Subject To Change.
-Other tours, such as our Ruby Ghost Town Tour, will be added from time to time and announced 3-4 weeks in advance.)
-For …Continue reading
+Sonoita Wine Tasting Tour and Tucson History & Libation Walking Tour Schedule Fall 2018 – April 2019 All Dates, Times, Routes, & Rates are Subject To Change.
+Currently our other tours, such as our Ruby Ghost Town Tour, are handled by Michael Foltz at Reisen Arizona.
+Other charter tours can …Continue reading

 We had been searching for Arizona wine tours that we can recommend, particularly here in Southern Arizona.
 I mentioned this fact to Michael Foltz, owner/operator of Reisen Arizona Day Tours, that we at Southern Arizona Guide did not have a recommended tour company.